 Customer satisfaction surveys are common tools used to gain feedback from customers.
 They are usually sent to a customer after completing an interaction with a company – like after using a product or contacting customer service.
 Unlike NPS surveys, CSS usually feature a group of questions that ask customers to rate how satisfied they are.

 Contrary to customer satisfaction surveys, NPS surveys just ask how likely – on a scale of 1-10, a customer would be to recommend a product/service.
 Then, depending on the answer, customers are divided into promoters, passives, and detractors, to give an overall NPS score to reflect general customer loyalty.

 So which one is more accurate/better for driving growth?

 According to research from Fred Reichheld, conventional customer satisfaction measures are a “less reliable” means of gauging loyalty…“satisfaction lacks a consistently demonstrable connection to actual customer behavior and growth.”

 In his article on the Harvard Business Revenue, he cites a story where a car dealer spent millions on customer satisfaction surveys.
 After sending out the surveys, there was no strong correlation between the satisfaction rating of individual dealers, and dealer profits or growth.

 Measuring loyalty through NPS surveys, on the other hand, has proven to be more consistent with a company’s growth.
 Various case studies, white papers, and research point to the same conclusion:

 Companies with higher Net Promoter Scores show higher growth rates, and companies with lower Net Promoter Scores display lower growth rates.

-Take for example in this figure below, which depicts the NPS score of various airline companies and their long-term growth rates:
+Take for example in this figure below, which depicts the score of various airline companies and their long-term growth rates:

 As shown above, he discovered that: